ibm-cloud-docs/watsonxdata/known_issues.md

 {: #known_issues}

 The following limitations and known issues apply to {{site.data.keyword.lakehouse_full}}.

+## QHMM bucket associates to the engine only when the engine is in the running state
+{: #known_issue28526}

+If you associate a QHMM catalog with the engine during the provisioning state, the system will return an error stating that the catalog does not exist on the serviceability side.
+However, the system automatically associates the QHMM catalog when the engine is in the running state.

 ## Users might encounter a "test connection failure error due to invalid credentials" error
 {: #known_issue27802}